 Four generations & a century's worth of French savoir-faire

 The Vetra French Workwear Hydrone Blue has always been famous for its core functional values: its quality, comfort and sturdiness.
-It is key components such as two-needle felled seams, bar tacks, reinforcement layers… guaranteed the workers a strong garment and give Vetra its authenticity.
+It's key components such as two-needle felled seams, bar tacks, reinforcement layers… guarantee the workers a strong garment and give Vetra its authenticity.

 Buying a Brand with heritage preserves this savoir-faire for the long term.

 Vetra still makes all its products in its own factory in France since 1927.
 This tradition carries on to this day.

 Vetra makes typical French workwear taking inspiration from its historic patterns and authentic styling for the young, savvy modern consumer looking for quality fabrics, a good fit and where country of origin – Made in France – is still important.

 Since 1927 Vetra uses authentic fabrics that give French workwear its great reputation, such as fabric quality, composition and unique features depending on the type of `work wear` trade.

 The oldest fabric Vetra used I the 100% linen cloth woven in Normandy.
 When Europe started trading with India, new fabrics such as 100% cotton or cotton /linen mix came to the fore.
 In the 19th Century some fabric mills specialized in one particular colour whether that was Blue, Black or Cachou – a chestnut brown workwear colour.
 All these dark colours were easier to dye.
 Other mills supplied Vetra with its canvas hopsack which was easier to dye or to bleach the fabrics.
 Ultimately Vetra became one of the first brands to offer a full range of colours.